ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 Your screen and game resolution has to be 1080p if you use the default config and make sure reshade is off.

 # Directions for GUI Bot
+* Make sure the game isnt open
-Just click the exe and wait a few seconds for it to load, pick your screen resolution and hit start!
+* Just click the exe and wait a few seconds for it to load, pick your screen resolution and hit start!

 # Future